 Are you charging things that you can’t pay for?
 Are you having problems making ends meet?
 Do you know someone with unhealthy financial habits?
 If so, this post is for you.
 Everyone knows what you do today will affect your tomorrow.
 So, why continue on an unhealthy path?
 Yes, sticking to a budget is tough, but it is worth the effort.
 Research suggests that it takes at least 21 days to form a habit.
 So, make a financial resolution to implement one or more of the 9 healthy financial habits listed below as soon as you can.

 CREATE AND STICK TO A BUDGET: It is easy to break the budget when you don’t have a clear picture of where you money goes each month.
 So, keep track of all of your expenses for a day, then keep track for a week, then a month, and eventually it will become a healthy financial habit for you.
 Next, review your expenses and reduce or eliminate your wants, and focus on your needs.
-Finally, subtract your expenses from your income, and only spend from the amount remaining.
+Finally, subtract your expenses from your income, set aside savings for emergencies, and only spend the amount remaining.
 Yes, only spend from the amount remaining.
 Creating and sticking to a budget is important to your financial health, and is necessary if you want to turn this tip into a healthy financial habit.

 USE A FREE BUDGETING APP: Sticking to a budget is tough and time consuming, but it is worth the effort.
 As you strive to stop charging things that you can’t pay for, keep in mind that tracking your expenses and sticking to your budget can help you eliminate possible late fees and past due payments, and who doesn’t want to keep their money.
 If you enjoy doing most things on your phone, look into using a free budgeting app such as GoodBudget, PocketGuard, Personal Capital or Mint.com.
 Budgeting apps save you time while working on your budget by automating the process.
 These apps may also help you learn financial habits and most will alert you when you make a budgeting mistake.
 Sticking to a budget is important to your financial health, and is necessary if you want to turn this tip into a healthy financial habit.
 Visit our website at www.apprisen.com for other free financial tools.